-VII.5.1.
-Unwinsorized data.
-We examine the robustness of our results to the use of unwinsorized data, which is shown in Table D1.
-We obtain qualitatively similar results as those in the baseline when we do not winsorize the data.
+VII.5.
+Robustness.
+Our results are robust to a number of sensitivity checks, which are reported in Appendix D. First, We examine the robustness of our results to the use of unwinsorized data, which is shown in Table D1 and obtain qualitatively similar results as those in our baseline regressions.
 Notably, the estimate value of β for the "large shock" sample is extremely large (104.5) when a relatively high threshold level (D = 0.05) is used.
 This result further verifies our model's mechanism where, in times of sufficiently large shocks, costly disruption of banking relationships could dramatically raise the extra business cycle sensitivity of small banks, thus generating outliers in the data.

-VII.5.2.
-Alternative standard error.
-We re-estimate our baseline specification with standard errors clustered at the province level instead of the firm level.
-Table D2 shows that such variation does not change the statistical significance of our estimates.
+Second, We re-estimate our baseline specification with standard errors clustered at the province level instead of the firm level.
+Table D2 shows that such variation also does not change our qualitative results.